 STORY VIDEOS: The new standard for posting and advertising

 Story Videos were invented by Snapchat and differ from usual videos by being available for a limited time (mostly 24h).
 In 2018, this has been adopted by Facebook, Instagram & Whatsapp and is now widely accepted, even for advertising.
 Also, Google has recently introduced a story function, which underlines the importance of this type of ephemeral content.

 Our assessment: Integrate story videos.
 Story Videos are likely to play a major role in 2019 since users crave for new video content and social platforms give priority to these timely limited videos.
 We therefore recommend integrating story videos into your content plan for 2019 both as organic posts and ads.

 While influencers are becoming increasingly popular with Marketers, a 2018 study by InfluencerDB showed that smaller brands often beat well-known brands in Influencer Marketing.
 The main reason for this is that they collaborate with the “right influencers”, rather than the biggest ones.
 Especially smaller influencers (Micro Influencers) showed to generate higher engagement rates by being more relevant for their niche target audience.

 Our assessment: Evaluate the brand-fit of influencers.
 Precisely because the prices of influencers are based on their potential reach (fanbase size), we recommend thoroughly investigating if there is a natural fit between the influencer and your brand.
 Hence, the influencer’s interests, former brand cooperation, audience and their reactions to brand cooperations are essential.

 In 2018, Google’s algorithm updates followed the already known pattern of favouring security (SSL Certificates (https://), quality of content and links as well as local content (for physical businesses).
-Additionally to this, Google has started giving more priority to the following topics which will matter in 2019:
+Moreover, Google has started giving more priority to Search (another key component of digital directions) that will matter in 2019: